chendicao/Analysis-of-Water-Control-Structures-on-Cluster/README.md

 # Analysis-of-Water-Control-Structures-on-Cluster
-For the SC18 poster and CAINE18 paper Flexible Architecture for Analysis of Water Control Structures.
+For the SC18 poster and CAINE18 paper: Flexible Architecture for Analysis of Water Control Structures.

 # Extensible OpenFOAM framework for cluster(Beocat)